emmorga2007/morgan_e_pythonHW/README.md

-# rcok paper scissors game
+# rock paper scissors game

 pick your weapon and play against the cmputer - you'll only get a virtual sting if you lose